Fluxxy14/unique-transfer-spike-trap/README.md

 - Etherscan: https://sepolia.etherscan.io/address/0x16CaE024638e1109707Aa02857EE4D9f1D223Df2#code

 ## What it does
 Blocks transfers that are too small (< 0.01 ETH) or too large (> 5 ETH).
-Safe transfers between 0.01 and 5 ETH succeed.
+Safe transfers between 0.01 and 5 ETH succeed(This allows for prevention of micro spam txns to stop wallet drainers from removing a large amount of money in quick chain of events adding a line of defence)

 ## Files
 - `src/TransferSpikeTrap.sol` — contract source